Wield words well.

 Is our fate determined by destiny?

-These questions have originated in the heart of man the world over since the beginning of time.
+These are some of the questions that have originated in the heart of man the world over since the beginning of time.
 As we examine a sampling of world literature from 2000 BC to the 4th century in the light of Scripture, we will learn what it means to live well.

 Grades 3 - 5